phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 0: Always use the same NIC for the same ring/tree, to avoid crossing network rails.
 Suited for networks with per NIC switches (rails), with a slow inter-rail connection.
-Note there are corner cases for which NCCL may still cause cross-rail communication, so rails still need to be connected at the top.
+Note that if the communicator does not contain the same GPUs on each node, NCCL may still need to communicate across NICs.

 1: Do not attempt to use the same NIC for the same ring/tree.
 This is suited for networks where all NICs from a node are connected to the same switch, hence trying to communicate across the same NICs does not